turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 ## Functionality Overview
 ​
 1. Merchants have a link on their dashboard to manage their coupons.
-1. Merchants have full CRUD functionality over their coupons with criteria/restrictions mentioned below:
+1. Merchants have full CRUD functionality over their coupons with criteria/restrictions defined below:
-   - merchants can have a maximum of 5 coupons enabled in the system at one time
+   - Merchants can have a maximum of 5 coupons enabled in the system at one time.
-   - merchants can not delete a coupon, but rather activate/inactivate them.
+   - Merchants cannot delete a coupon, but rather activate/inactivate them.
-   - A coupon will have a name, unique code, and either percent-off or dollar-off value.
+   - A coupon has a name, unique code, and either percent-off or dollar-off value.
 The code must be unique in the whole database.
 1. Coupons will be added to Invoices.
-   - Only one coupon code can be on an invoice
+   - Only one coupon code can be used on an invoice
-1. If a coupon's dollar value ($10 off) exceeds the total cost of that merchant's items in the invoice, the discounted total for that merchant's items is $0.
+1. If a coupon's dollar value (ex. "$10 off") exceeds the total cost of that merchant's items on the invoice, the discounted total for that merchant's items is $0.
+(In other words, the merchant will never *owe* money to a customer.)
-1. A coupon code from a merchant only applies to items sold by that merchant.
+1. A coupon code from a Merchant only applies to Items sold by that Merchant.
-1. The Merchant and Admin Invoice Show Pages should show the coupon code used, the amount that was discounted, the grand total (as you had it originally), and finally, the “discounted total”.
+1. The Merchant and Admin Invoice Show Pages should show the coupon code used, the amount that was discounted, the subtotal (as you had it originally), and finally the "grand total" with discount applied.

 ​
 ## User Stories